 We teach our gifted students to solve math problems, write fantastic essays, and read above grade level, but do we teach them to think?
-Edward Debono believes that thinking should be taught as a discrete subject.
-As I start the new school year, I’ve found a few books to help me embed quick “thinking lessons” into my day.
-These tools make great options for extension menus or creative differentiated products.
+Two books with useful ideas:

 Six Thinking Hats